believening/readingnotes/golang函数式编程.md

     mux.Handle(pattern, HandlerFunc(handler))
 }

+// Handle registers the handler for the given pattern.
+// If a handler already exists for pattern, Handle panics. func (mux *ServeMux) Handle(pattern string, handler Handler) {
+    // ...
+}

 // The HandlerFunc type is an adapter to allow the use of
 // ordinary functions as HTTP handlers.
 If f is a function
 // with the appropriate signature, HandlerFunc(f) is a